clectric-diy/Spark-AE/README.md

-# Sprout-AE
+# Spark-AE

-**Sprout-AE** is a hardware synth module designed for the **AE Modular** format, based on the **Electrosmith Daisy Seed** embedded DSP platform.
+**Spark-AE** is a hardware synth module designed for the **AE Modular** format, based on the **Electrosmith Daisy Seed** embedded DSP platform.

-> 🌱 A **Sprout**™ module is planted in a rack and grows into a functional instrument through a firmware **Shoot**.

-## 🌟 Features
+## Features
 - Built for the [AE Modular format](https://wiki.aemodular.com/#/diy/aemodular-technical-guide.md)
-- Supports firmware from the [Shoots](https://github.com/clectric-diy/SHOOTS) collection
+- Supports firmware from the [Flux](https://github.com/clectric-diy/FLUX) collection
 - Open hardware: schematics, PCB, and faceplate files included
 - Designed for experimentation and community hacking

-## 📜 License
+## License
 This project is open hardware under the [CERN-OHL-S](https://gitlab.com/ohwr/project/cernohl/-/wikis/uploads/b236492596cfc91c12def7d50bbf7da0/cern_ohl_s_v2.pdf) license.

-"Sprout" is trademarked.
+"clectric Spark" is trademarked.

-The word "Sprout" should not be used in the name of any of the derivative works you create from these files.
+Please do not use the words "clectric", "electric", or "Spark" in the name of any of the works you create from these files.